bytezyme/python-resource-guide/README.md

 # BioE Python Guide
 Welcome to the BioE Python Guide!
 This is a resource to intrdouce students to working with Python in Jupyter Notebooks and/or Google Colab.
+This guide is adapted from BioE 300B, BioE 103, BioE 279, and materials from [Justin Bois](http://justinbois.github.io/bootcamp/2018/schedule.html).

 ## How to Use this Guide
 This guide is split into a series of different modules focusing on different aspects of Python and the notebook enviornment.
 Each module will consist of a Google Colab notebook and/or a subpage that you can follow.
 Each Google Colab notebook is interactive and can be saved/edited for your own use.
 In addition to providing examples, there are optional exercise examples within these modules that you can use to test your understanding.